 Connect the Infra-Red (Bendy) Control Cable to the Ronin

 - First, attach the infra-red (IR) cable to the Ronin

 - Next, bend it around so the end of the cable is about an inch from the IR port on your camera like this video clip shows:

 That’s it!
 You’re all set!
 Flip the switch on your Canon 80D to video mode, power up your DJI Ronin-S, and press the record button on the gimbal.
 The light on the front of your Canon 80D will light up for a second (indicating the IR remote thing is working), and your camera will begin recording!

 DJI now officially supports the Canon 80D with the Ronin-S!
 Want to use the gimbal with your Canon 80D without having to use that bendy infrared cable?
 Want to see how that follow focus knob really works?
 If you don’t already have it, you’ll need this cable: Ronin-S Multi-Camera Control Cable (Mini USB)

-If you only have the infrared cable, I hope this tutorial helps you!
+If you only have the infrared cable, I hope this tutorial helped you!